bandprotocol/bandchain-docs/docs/data-tunnel/02-tunnel-architecture.md

 ### 1. **Concurrent Price Stream**

 The Concurrent Price Stream is responsible for obtaining real-time pricing data from validators.
-This data is then fed into the **Data Tunnel** for further processing and transmission.

-- **Functionality:** Fetches live price updates
-- **Interaction:** Sends price data to the Data Tunnel
+The stream continuously aggregates price data from multiple trusted validators, ensuring that the Data Tunnel always has access to high-quality and reliable price feeds.
+The **Data Tunnel** actively collects this price information from the Concurrent Price Stream for processing and transmission.
+Through this mechanism, BandChain maintains an up-to-date price oracle that enables Data Tunnels to efficiently relay price data to various blockchain networks.

 ### 2. **Data Tunnel**